 4. Excessive Missing Roofing Material

-This one’s easy.
+This sign you need a new roof easy.
 If you’re missing a lot of your roofing material, you need a new roof.
 That said, if there’s minimal missing roofing material, maybe you just need your roof repaired.
 What causes your roof to fall off or blow away?
-The primary culprit we see is extensive wind with a non-high wind roof or an improperly installed roof.
-We get strong winds, here in Colorado.
-Often those winds are in excess of 100mph.
-If a roofer installed shingles that are only designed to withstand winds of 60mph, that roof will get blown-off.
-A 160mph rated shingle roof can also be blown-off in lesser winds if it wasn’t installed correctly.
-Also, an old, worn-out roof can also fall apart or be blown away.
-Therefore, if you notice much of your roof is missing, you probably need a new roof.
+The primary culprit we see is excessive wind with a non-high-wind roof or an improperly installed roof.
+We get strong winds here in Colorado.

 5. Your Neighbors Are Getting a New Roof

-If you see your neighbors replacing their roofs, you should consider getting yours inspected, as it might be time to replace yours, as well.
-A lot of houses in a neighborhood are built at the same time.
-As of the writing of this article, it’s 2018.
-If your house was built in 2000 and has the original roof, that means your roof is 18 years old.
 The average lifespan of a mid-grade asphalt shingle roof is 20 years.
 If you know your roof is 15 years old or more, get it inspected.
 We offer free roof inspections.
 If we inspect your roof and determine it’s ok, we’ll let you know.
 We’ll also let you know if we think it’s time for a new one.
 We don’t want to install a new roof if you don’t need it.
 We will only recommend a new roof if you actually need one.

 To compare the lifespans of the various residential roofing materials or to see which lasts the longest or costs less, check out our Guide to Residential Roofing.